tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   weeks = df.index.to_period("w").unique()
   ```

-Next, explain the pandas time series techniques used to calculate the training and testing data:
+Next, explain the Pandas time series techniques used to calculate the training and testing data:

-* The training period for this dataset will be 26 weeks total while the testing window will be one week.
+* The training period for this dataset will be 26 weeks total, while the testing window will be one week.
 In other words, 26 weeks will be used to create a model that can predict the 27th week.

   ```python
   # Beginning of training window